Capitol riot suspect with Las Vegas ties seeks release from jail

 Ryan Samsel, a Pennsylvania resident, is also a defendant held at the D.C. jail and accused of assaulting a female police officer during the riot.
 She was knocked unconscious in the attack.

-Several prisoners, including Sandlin, are concerned that may suffer reprisals from guards.
+Several prisoners, including Sandlin, are concerned they may suffer reprisals from guards.

 The D.C.
 Department of Corrections has referred the allegations to the U.S. Department of Justice for investigation.